DPIRD-DMA/WheatbeltGroundCover/README.md

 Script 5) Percent of landscape that is below/between/above a threshold

 #### Other information
+Thankyou to Nick Middleton for developing the scripts and providign us with guidance and support: https://au.linkedin.com/in/nick-middleton-6595441b
 Please acknowledge the use of this code when and where appropriate

 For Further information please contact Justin Laycock